ygalbel/restangularbknd-orm/README.md

 ````

-## Using restangularbknd-orm

-### Authorization
+### Authentication

-Use the authorization service in the controller that responsible to sign-in and sign out.
+Use the Authentication service in the controller that responsible to sign-in and sign out.
 Call the signIn with username, password and appname, and in the success callback set the credentials, which are basically the auth token, into the session and restangularbknd services.

 ````javascript